fgauna12/fgauna12.github.io/_posts/2020-03-07-state-based-vs-migrations-based-database-deployments.md

 hidden: false
 comments: false
 ---
-There's a lot of great tools available to help with automated database deployments.
+In the world of SQL, there's a lot of great tools available to help with automated database deployments.
 Ultimately, there's two main paradigms available in these tools.
 There are migration-based database deployments and state-based database deployments.

 <!--more-->